 Things to do in and around Gisborne

-La Frontiere Gisborne is only 5 minutes from the centre of Gisborne.
+La Frontiere Gisborne is only 5 minutes from the center of Gisborne.
 The town of Gisbourne is also known as ‘Gizzy’ to some locals.
-Gisborne is pronounced Gis-born not Gis-bun.
-The town itself is a very nice place to visit and lies on the east coast of the north island, north of Napier and 480km south east of Auckland (around a 6 hour drive).
+Gisborne is pronounced Gis-born, not Gis-bun.
+The town itself is a very nice place to visit and lies on the east coast of the north island, north of Napier and 480km southeast of Auckland (around a 6-hour drive).
 Gisbourne claims to be the first city on earth to see the sun each morning.
 It has a very relaxed vibe and is ideal if you are looking for somewhere to enjoy some beach time.